ADLINK-IST/agentv-edison-microsvcs/README.md

-# AgentV Microservices for the Intel Edison Starter Kit
+# AgentV Microservices for the Intel Edison IoT Starter Kit

 This repository contains a series of microservices that can be used to absract behind topics the sensors provided as part of the Grove B+ kit.